 Students are expected to be on their best behavior on the way to the bus stop, at the bus stop and on the busses.
 The bus driver is in full charge of the school bus at all times and shall be responsible for order on the bus.
 Any incidents of misbehavior on the bus shall be reported to the building principal.
+The following chart will be used as a guide for consequences associated with the violation of bus safety, however, the principal may use his or her discretion for determining consequences on a case by case basis.
 At the discretion of the principal a student maybe excluded from the bus.
 A student excluded from the bus by the principal for disciplinary reasons must be transported to and from school by a parent/guardian.

 CONSEQUENCES ASSOCIATED WITH VIOTLATION OF BUS SAFETY: